genotrance/px/README.txt

 	px --proxy=proxyserver.com:80

-	Don't use any forward proxy at all, just log what's going on px --proxy= --noproxy=0.0.0.0/0 --debug
+	Don't use any forward proxy at all, just log what's going on px --proxy=dummy.com:80 --noproxy=0.0.0.0/0 --debug

-	Allow requests from localhost and from your own ip address.
-This is very useful for Docker for Windows, because in a bridged docker network all requests from containers will originate from your hosts ip.
+	Allow requests from localhost and from your own IP address.
+This is very useful for Docker for Windows, because in a bridged Docker network, all requests from containers will originate from your host's IP.
-	px.exe --proxy=proxyserver.com:80 --gateway --allow=127.0.0.1,<your ip>
+	px --proxy=proxyserver.com:80 --gateway --allow=127.0.0.1,<your ip>

 	Allow requests from everywhere.
-Be careful, every client will use your NTLM authentication. px.exe --proxy=proxyserver.com:80 --gateway
+Be careful, every client will use your NTLM authentication. px --proxy=proxyserver.com:80 --gateway

-Remarks
-In Docker for Windows you need to set your proxy to http://<your ip>:3128 (or whatever port your px is listening to) and be aware of https://github.com/docker/for-win/issues/1380.
+NOTE: In Docker for Windows you need to set your proxy to http://<your ip>:3128 (or actual port

-Workaround:
+      Px is listening to) and be aware of https://github.com/docker/for-win/issues/1380.

-docker build --build-arg http_proxy=http://<your ip>:3128 --build-arg https_proxy=http://<your ip>:3128 -t containername ../dir/with/Dockerfile
+      Workaround: docker build --build-arg http_proxy=http://<your ip>:3128 --build-arg https_proxy=http://<your ip>:3128 -t containername ../dir/with/Dockerfile

 Dependencies